zsxkib/diffusion-pipe/README.md

 If you enabled checkpointing, you can resume training from the latest checkpoint by simply re-running the exact same command but with the ```--resume_from_checkpoint``` flag.

+## VRAM requirements
+### Flux
+Flux doesn't currently support training a LoRA on a fp8 base model (if you want this, PRs are welcome :) ).
+So you need to use a >24GB GPU, or use pipeline_stages=2 or higher with multiple 24GB cards.
+With four 24GB GPUs, you can even full finetune Flux with the right techniques (see the train.py code about gradient release and the custom AdamW8bitKahan optimizer).

+### HunyuanVideo
+HunyuanVideo supports fp8 transformer.
+The example config file will train a HunyuanVideo LoRA, on images only, in well under 24GB of VRAM.
+You can probably bump the resolution to 1024x1024 or higher.

+Video uses A LOT more memory.
+I was able to train a rank 32 LoRA on 512x512x33 sized videos in just under 23GB VRAM usage.
+When pipeline parallelism is fixed for Hunyuan, that will help a bit if you have multiple GPUs, since the model weights will be further divided among them (but it doesn't help with the huge activation memory use of videos).
+Long term I want to eventually implement ring attention and/or Deepspeed Ulysses for parallelizing the sequence dimension across GPUs, which should greatly help for training on videos.

+### LTX-Video
+I've barely done any training on LTX-Video.
+The model is much lighter than Hunyuan, and the latent space more compressed, so it uses less memory.
+You can train loras even on video at a reasonable length (I forgot exactly what it was) on 24GB.

 ## Parallelism
 This code uses hybrid data- and pipeline-parallelism.
 Set the ```--num_gpus``` flag appropriately for your setup.
 Set ```pipeline_stages``` in the config file to control the degree of pipeline parallelism.
 Then the data parallelism degree will automatically be set to use all GPUs (number of GPUs must be divisible by pipeline_stages).
 For example, with 4 GPUs and pipeline_stages=2, you will run two instances of the model, each divided across two GPUs.
 Note that due to a weird bug I'm still investigating, pipeline_stages>1 doesn't work with HunyuanVideo.